laravel/docs/notifications.md

     }

 <a name="notifying-external-slack-workspaces"></a>
-#### Notifying External Slack Workspaces
+### Notifying External Slack Workspaces

+> **Note**
+> Before sending notifications to external Slack workspaces, your Slack App must be [distributed](#slack-app-distribution).

-Of course, you will often want to send notifications to the Slack Workspaces owned by your application's users.
-To do so, you will need to obtain a Slack OAuth token for the user.
-Thankfully, [Laravel Socialite](/docs/{{version}}/socialite) includes a Slack driver that will allow you to easily authenticate your application's users with Slack and obtain a bot token.
+Of course, you will often want to send notifications to the Slack workspaces owned by your application's users.
+To do so, you will first need to obtain a Slack OAuth token for the user.
+Thankfully, [Laravel Socialite](/docs/{{version}}/socialite) includes a Slack driver that will allow you to easily authenticate your application's users with Slack and [obtain a bot token](/docs/{{version}}/socialite#slack-bot-scopes).

-Once you have obtained the OAuth token and stored it, you may utilize the `SlackRoute::make` method to route a notification to the user's workspace:
+Once you have obtained the bot token and stored it within your application's database, you may utilize the `SlackRoute::make` method to route a notification to the user's workspace.
+In addition, your application will likely need to offer an opportunity for the user to specify which channel notifications should be sent to:

     <?php